Fine-Tuning Image Classifiers with PyTorch and the timm library for Beginners

 = f'cj-mills/{dataset_name}'

-# Create the path to the directory where the dataset will be cached
+# Create the path to the directory where the dataset will be extracted

 Downloading the Dataset